 - Enoki

-If you select a larger variety, such as portobello mushrooms, I recommend halving or quartering them before marinating.
+If you select a larger variety for marination, such as portobello mushrooms, I recommend halving or quartering them before marinating.

-Fresh mushrooms can be raw or cooked prior to marinating.
+Fresh mushrooms can be raw or cooked prior to marination.
 The most common ways to cook mushrooms for marinating includes sautéing, boiling and poaching.

 This Italian deli-style mushroom recipe is so simple and foolproof, yet produces incredibly flavorful mushrooms!
-They require minimal effort, a few staple ingredients and just 15 minutes to prepare!
+Mushroom marination requires minimal effort, a few staple ingredients and just 15 minutes!

 - Poach Mushrooms (optional): Fill a saucepan with 5 cups of water.
 Add garlic, thyme and bay leaf.
 Bring the water to a rapid simmer.
 Season water with salt.
 Add the mushroom caps and gently simmer until the mushrooms are just tender, about 3-5 minutes.
 Remove pan from heat and drain mushrooms.